collocations.org

 about

-It''s a trivial matter and not worth fighting about.
+It's a trivial matter and not worth fighting about.

 over

-The children will fight over quite small things.
+Children will fight even over small things.

 with

-He''s always fighting with his brother.
+He's always fighting with his brother.

 Report an error or submit a comment/suggestion on fight